Skip to main content

 from crawlee.storages import Dataset

-# Register it either with the service locator.
+# Register it globally via the service locator.

 service_locator.set_storage_client(storage_client)

-# Or pass it directly to the crawler.
+# Or pass it directly to the crawler, it will be registered globally

 crawler = ParselCrawler(storage_client=storage_client)

-# Or just provide it when opening a storage (e.g. dataset).
+# Or just provide it when opening a storage (e.g. dataset), it will be used

 dataset = await Dataset.open(